mendersoftware/mender-docs/05.Operating-System-updates-Yocto-Project/03.Build-for-demo/docs.md

 #### Configuring the build

 !!!
-The configuration in `conf/local.conf` below will create a build that runs the Mender-update client in managed mode, as a `systemd` service.
+The configuration in `conf/local.conf` below will create a build that runs the Mender client in managed mode, as a `systemd` service.
 It is also possible to [run Mender standalone from the command-line or a custom script](../../02.Overview/01.Introduction/docs.md#client-modes-of-operation).
 See the [section on customizations](../05.Customize-Mender/docs.md#disabling-mender-as-a-system-service) for steps to disable the `systemd` integration.

 Add these lines to the start of your `conf/local.conf`: